 Does Medicare cover auto accident injuries in Michigan under the new No-Fault law?

-Yes.
-According to Insurance Bulletin 2020-05-INS, which the Michigan Insurance Commissioner issued just this past Monday, February 10, 2020.
+The Michigan Insurance Commissioner answered “yes” in Insurance Bulletin 2020-05-INS, which was issued on February 10, 2020.
 In the Bulletin, the Insurance Commissioner addresses the following questions regarding Medicare and No-Fault in Michigan:

 - Will Medicare cover auto accident-related injuries in Michigan for a crash victim who opted out of No-Fault PIP medical benefits coverage under MCL 500.3107d?